 What can you do after AAT Level 2?

-Level 3 is the intermediate level, and is the equivalent of 2 A levels.
-Completion of the AAT level 3 Diploma in Accounting is equal to 160 UCAS points, and more than 30 UK universities and higher education institutes offer exemptions to AAT professional members enrolling on accounting and finance related degrees.
+The AAT Level 3 Advanced Diploma is the intermediate level, and is the equivalent of 2 A Levels.
+Completion of AAT level 3 is equal to 160 UCAS points, and more numerous UK universities and higher education institutes offer exemptions to AAT professional members enrolling on accounting and finance related degrees.

 If you’re looking to reach this level, you can complete the three levels of AAT – 2, 3 and 4, in two years if you are really committed.